-Every effort should be made that medical forensic examinations should be performed by a Sexual Assault Nurse Examiner ("SANE"), physician, nurse practitioner or physician's assistant ("PA") trained in performing such exams.
+Every effort should be made to ensure that medical forensic examinations will be performed by a Sexual Assault Nurse Examiner ("SANE"), physician, nurse practitioner or physician's assistant ("PA") trained in performing such exams.

 Medical forensic exams should be made available if the adult victim chooses to report, chooses not to report or chooses to report anonymously.